 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Have the Facts of Your Divorce Case Reviewed

 Every divorce in Vermont is different.
-While there are standard issues that come up in every situation, from alimony and child support to property division, every couple has their own unique set of facts and circumstances.
+While there are standard issues that come up in many situations, from alimony and child support to property division, every couple has its own unique set of facts and circumstances.
 That's why it's important to have a skilled divorce lawyer review your case and represent you in court, should you need to attend a hearing.
 Start today with a consultation from a Vermont Divorce lawyer.